axeII/axell.dev/content/posts/2026/moving-to-linux-in-2026/index.md

 ---

-As many others I decided I have enough of Microsoft's random updates and breaking things all the time, telemetry, forced Microsoft products like Teams, OneDrive and also AI everywhere.
+As many others I decided that I have enough of Microsoft's random updates and breaking things all the time, telemetry, forced Microsoft products like Teams, OneDrive and AI **everywhere**.
 I simply said enough and although there is sort of hype right now to move to Linux, honestly I was not sure if this is a good choice.
 I have good experience with Linux on all platforms like servers (honestly Linux is now almost everywhere) but not exactly with desktop - the gaming desktop.

 <!-- TODO: Add a personal anecdote about the specific moment you decided to leave Windows.
 What was the final straw?
 Was it a broken update?
 Forced Copilot?
 Something specific that made you say "that's it"? -->